intelsdi-x/snap-plugin-utilities/CONTRIBUTING.md

 * Contributors will review your pull request, suggest changes, and merge it when it’s ready and/or offer feedback
 * To report a bug or issue, please open a new issue against this repository

-If you have questions feel free to contact the [maintainers](README.md#maintainers).
+If you have questions feel free to contact the [maintainers](https://github.com/intelsdi-x/snap#maintainers).

 ## Contributing Examples
 The most immediately helpful way you can benefit this project is by cloning the repository, adding some further examples and submitting a pull request.

-Have you written a blog post about how you use $PROJECT?
+Have you written a blog post about how you use [snap](https://github.com/intelsdi-x/snap) and/or this utilities?
 Send it to us!

 ## Contribute Elsewhere
 This repository is one of **many** plugins in the **snap Framework**: a powerful telemetry agent framework.
 See the full project at http://github.com/intelsdi-x/snap